sh-maker/validate-south-african-id/README.md

 PROJECT DESCRIPTION - This project enables users to submit South African ID numbers, view details associated with those IDs, and display related holidays.
 It includes a Django backend for API management and a React frontend for the user interface.

 --------------------------------------------------------------------------------------------------------------------------------
-ROJECT OVERVIEW:
+PROJECT OVERVIEW:
 The SA ID Checker project provides an interface for entering, viewing, and validating South African ID numbers.

 Users can:
 1-Submit an ID number to see if it's valid.
 2-View details associated with the ID (birth date, gender, citizenship).
 3-Retrieve holiday details if any are associated with the ID.